GiovanaBorges/Js-Lessons/README.md

-## HTML, CSS and JS Project
+## HTML, CSS and JS Project.

-this is a repository for front-end projects only.
+this is a repository for front-end projects only(except for a few).

 * [Product glass apresentation](#id01)
 * [Clock UI Dark trend 2020](#id02)